The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face —

 The Right to Build is currently only open to those who want to build their own home in England.
 There is currently no equivalent for Scotland and Northern Ireland.

-The Welsh government, however, launched a promising and innovative self build scheme entitled Self Build Wales, earlier this year, an initiative to help break down barriers for custom and self builders, and to encourage more people to build their own home in the country.
+The Welsh government, however, launched a promising and innovative self build scheme entitled Self Build Wales in 2020 - an initiative to help break down barriers for custom and self builders, and to encourage more people to build their own home in the country.